bdonr/legal/privacy_template.md

 ## Sharing of Information

-**[EDIT THE LIST BELOW BASED ON YOUR APPLICATION AND COMPANY PRACTICES.]**

 We may share personal information about you as follows:

-* With third party vendors and other service providers who need access to your information to carry out work on our behalf, such as **[DESCRIBE TYPES OF THIRD PARTY SERVICE PROVIDERS, IF APPLICABLE]**;
+* With third party vendors and other service providers who need access to your information to carry out work on our behalf, such as Googleplay, Google, Apple, Meta, Facebook, X;
 * If we believe disclosure is reasonably necessary to comply with any applicable law, regulation, legal process or governmental request;
 * To enforce applicable user agreements or policies, including our Terms of Service **[URL FOR TERMS OF SERVICE]**; and to protect us, our users or the public from harm or illegal activities;
-* In connection with any merger, sale of **[DEVELOPER NAME]** assets, financing or acquisition of all or a portion of our business to another company; and
+* In connection with any merger, sale of ctwome assets, financing or acquisition of all or a portion of our business to another company; and
 * If we notify you through our services (or in our privacy policy) that the information you provide will be shared in a particular manner and you provide such information.

 We may also share aggregated or anonymized information that does not directly identify you.